GooFit/GooFit/README.md

 <details><summary>Python Bindings: (click to expand)</summary><p>

 There are also Python Bindings.
 This requires Python (2 or 3), [NumPy](http://www.numpy.org), [SciKit-Build](http://scikit-build.readthedocs.io), and CMake.
 CUDA 8+ is required if using CUDA.
-If you want the most recent stable release, use `pip install -v goofit` (If you have pip 9 or less, you'll need scikit build and cmake beforehand).
+If you want the most recent stable release, use `pip install -v goofit` (If you have pip 9 or less, you'll need scikit-build and cmake installed beforehand).

 Repository method:

 You can uses `pip install -v .` inside the repository.
 You can also directly force the bindings from a normal build with `-DGOOFIT_PYTHON=ON`.
 You can check your install with `python -m goofit`.
 You can debug a goofit file named `python_script.py` with gcc using `gdb -ex r --args python python_script.py`.

-Other python requirements for the examples (use `pipenv install --dev` to install all requirements at once in a pipenv environment):
+Other python requirements for the examples:

 * numpy-1.11.1+
 * pandas-0.15.1+